nai888/freeCodeCamp/04-Show-the-Local-Weather/README.md

-# freeCodeCamp: Random Quote Machine
+# freeCodeCamp: Show the Local Weather

 ## Project #4 from the freeCodeCamp front-end development course